 The reality of managing a property is very different to this simplistic view.
 The Residential tenancies Act can be a legal minefield.
 Ask yourself if you are aware of the amendments and changes which came in during 2016?
 For instance did you know that if you are outside New Zealand for more than 21 days you are required by law to appoint someone to manage the property; or even what type of smoke alarms you have to install?
 What about 2017 + changes to insulation, heating, and smoke alarm requirements?

-It takes time and effort to manage a property.
+It takes time and effort to manage a property well.
 Here are some good reasons to use a professional property manager.

 Saving the Owner's TimeProperty managers are set up to efficiently look after a property: they have computer systems, databases of likely tenants and tradespeople, electronic payment systems, knowledge and expertise in tenancy law.
 For a private landlord to fulfil the same functions can take a lot of time, particularly when dealing with problems.